hylu-dev/hylu-blog/content/posts/2026/the-long-road-to-linux/index.md

 In Hyprland I used multiple workspaces to group project windows.
 With Niri I can keep everything for a single project on one workspace, simplifying navigation.
 The only feature I miss is Hyprland’s scratchpad, which Niri lacks; however, I work around it by moving those windows to a dedicated workspace.

 {{< video src="niri_noctalia.webm" >}}

+## Extra

+I also ran into [Wayfire](https://github.com/WayfireWM/wayfire) which is an absolutely crazy window manager.
+It's completely over done with visual effects (it render your desktop in 3D!) but I kinda love it.
+I would never use it for my actual workspace but might be fun to try out.

+{{< youtube NwBcCH1cJRI>}}